thecpaneladmin/innodb-tools/README.md

   This is not coded into the script as doing this may be irreversible and dangerous.
 Again, make sure you have a backup.

+### Recreating InnoDB Stat Tables

+When you nuke the InnoDB tablespace information and are running MySQL 5.6 or higher, you will need to recreate the InnoDB stat tables.
+These tables are:

+  * innodb_index_stats
+  * innodb_table_stats
+  * slave_master_info
+  * slave_relay_log_info
+  * slave_worker_info

+WHILE MYSQL IS STOPPED, and you have deleted ibdata1 and ib_logfile*, go into the 'mysql' database folder and remove the .frm and .ibd files for these tables.

+ When you start MySQL, go into this script's source folder and re-import them:

+    `mysql mysql < mysql_innodb_stat_tables.sql`

 ### Checking tables